Kajabity/wicked-text/jquery.wicked-text/README.md

 A project collecting together some jQuery plugins.

-## Wiki Text ##
+## Wicked Text ##

-The Wiki Text plugin for jQuery enables plain text to be converted to HTML using very simple Wiki style markup.
+The Wicked Text plugin for jQuery enables plain text to be converted to HTML using very simple Wiki style markup.

 The plugin provides the following features: -